 With recent technological evolution, the internet has taken a central place in our lives.
-Whether on our laptops, smartphones or even TVs, it is a form of entertainment, networking and a business tool which has become omnipresent in our day-to-day operations.
+Whether on our laptops, smartphones, or even TVs, it is a form of entertainment, networking, and a business tool that has become omnipresent in our day-to-day operations.

 For those thinking of settling down in more remote areas, or owners of a homestead or business in the Serengeti, then you must be wondering how you’ll manage to stay connected to the world from the depth of the national park.

 Here are 4 of the best and most readily available internet options for remote areas: